Staffing for Adequate Fire and Emergency Response (SAFER) - 2013 Frequently Asked Questions (FAQs)

 A job-share position is a full-time position occupied by more than one person.
-In previous years, job-share positions were limited to four (4) employees per position.
-For FY 2011, there is no cap on the number of employees who may share a single job-share position.
+For FY 2013, there is not a cap on the number of employees who may share a single job-share position.

-Can our department apply for job-share positions, even if we have never utilized job- share employees?
+Can a department apply for job-share positions if it has never previously utilized job-share employees?

 For applicants who are applying under the rehire, retention, and/or attrition activities, if your department did not utilize job-share positions prior to the time of application, then you will not be eligible to apply for such positions.
 New job-sharing positions are only eligible for applicants applying in the new hire activity.

 If a fire department receives a SAFER award, how much time does it have to hire the firefighters?

 For all grantees under the Hiring of Firefighters category for both hiring new firefighters or for rehiring firefighters, a default 90-day recruitment period begins when the application is approved for award.

 The two year period of performance automatically starts after the 90-day recruitment period, regardless of whether the grantee has successfully hired the requested firefighters.